From Loiola to Manresa (the Basque Country, La Rioja, Navarra, Aragón, Catalonia)

 The tailor-made Way is aimed at already formed groups of 6 or more people.
 We arrange the pilgrimage according to the dates and number of walking hours that best suits the group.
 We arrange accommodation, luggage transport, transfers, meals, guided visits….

-The Guided Way, in which you will be accompanied by one Slow Walking guide and a support vehicle, includes accommodation, breakfast and dinner at the end of the stages, a midday lunch on the way, luggage transport (we walk with no weight) as well as guided visits according to the program.
-If somebody is too tired to go on walking the support vehicle will pick them up and take them to the end of the stage.
+The Guided Way, in which you will be accompanied by one Slow Walking guide, includes dinner, accommodation and breakfast and dinner, luggage transport (we walk with no weight) as well as guided visits according to the program.
 It is important to remark that all the stages have a short version, between 10 to 15 km per day, or long version, the complete stage.

 When can I walk the Way?